29 Repeated Kan3 習坎

 Text explanation:

-The text can be also interpreted as: (the subject is in a state of) learning from Kan (peril), (but) falling into the pit of Kan, (which is of) an ominous omen, and which is due to its missing the right course (of learning from Kan).
+The text can be also interpreted as (the subject is in a state of) learning how to tackle Kan, (but) falling into the pit of Kan, (which is) an ominous omen.
+This is due to lacking experience with repeated Kan and failing to act according to its norm.

 The 2nd line